-Sophomore forward Johnny Gaudreau scored the game-winning goal for the Eagles
+Sophomore forward Johnny Gaudreau scores game-winning goal for Eagles

 ORONO, Maine -- Top-ranked Boston College scored two third period goals to break a 2-2 tie and defeat the University of Maine men's ice hockey team 4-2 on Friday, Nov.
 2 at Alfond Arena.

 Boston College opened the scoring just 54 seconds into the second period.
 Kevin Hayes got a pass from Destry Straight and fired a shot past Martin Ouellette's (St.-Hippolyte, Quebec) glove and into the back of the net.
 Patrick Wey also picked up an assist on the goal.

 Maine answered back less than a minute later when Ryan Lomberg (Richmond Hill, Ontario) and Will Merchant (Eagan, Minn.) teamed up to find Devin Shore (Ajax, Ontario) along the boards.
 He drew the attention of the defenders, while Merchant skated all alone to the far goal post.
 Shore made a perfect pass to Merchant who redirected the puck past BC goalie Parker Milner for his first career goal.

 Boston College took a 2-1 lead at 16:36 when Isaac MacLeod had his shot from just inside the blueline elude Maine's defense and get by Ouellette.
 Michael Matheson and Bill Arnold each assisted on the goal.